FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 	**Tip:** to specify a port when you use the editor's Run Project feature, add the `--port <number>` command-line parameter to the default `localhost` connection listed in the **Connections** panel of the Autodesk Interactive editor.

 -	You can also connect to the instance engine that the editor runs internally.
 This can be useful in order to debug the Lua code in the `core/editor_slave` folder, which provides viewport behaviors for the editor.
-In this case, use port `14030`.

 -	For engines running on most non-Windows platforms, use `14030`.
 For Xbox 360, use `4601`.